 Hi!
 I’m Dylan Balla-Elliott;

 I’m a PhD candidate in the Economics Department at the University of Chicago.
-My research interests are in labor and applied econometrics.
+My research interests are in labor and applied econometrics; my email is dbe@uchicago.edu

 Balla-Elliott, Dylan (2025).
 "Identifying Causal Effects in Information Provision Experiments." arXiv:2309.11387